-Option 2: Using pliers with a crimping function
+Option 2: Using combination pliers with a crimping slot

 Some regular pliers such as the Milwaukee 7-in-1 combination pliers have a wire crimping feature.
 However, the crimper is for ordinary pin connectors, not ferrule caps.
 Therefore, you will follow the procedure for Option 1 above to crimp ferrule with these types of pliers.

 Although crimping ferrules with ordinary pliers or crimpers is not the best way to crimp them, it helps to eliminate the problems associated with connecting the bare stranded wire to screw terminals.